MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-connector-graph.md

 Picture 5.
 Connectivity page

-Connectivity page (Picture 1) contains the Graph API version that is used and tenant name.
-Client Id and Client Secret represent the Application ID and Key value of the WebAPI application that must be created in AzureAD.
+The connectivity page (Picture 1) contains the Graph API version that is used and tenant name.
+The Client Id and Client Secret represent the Application ID and Key value of the WebAPI application that must be created in AzureAD.

 Global Parameters page: